Abrx1921/Electric-vs.-Traditional-Vehicles-Case-Study/README.md

 Future Case Study Recommendations:

 - Obtain more data for an accurate analysis about the other ways EVs produce CO2.
-- Collect information about other types of EVs from different manufacturers as electirc adoption grows.
+- Collect information about other types of EVs from different manufacturers as electric adoption grows.
 - Look at the price comparison between Electric Vehicles (EVs) and Traditional Vehicles to influence consumer/public opinion.